Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Problem Formulation

-We propose a decentralized formulation based on regional decomposition with multiple regional subproblems.
-From a practical standpoint, each region may denote a subsidiary of the utility company in a vertically integrated market.
-Consider the sample network in Figure \ref{fig:sample_synchronous} consisting of 3 regions with boundary and foreign bus categorization defined as follows: \begin{itemize} \item Region 1: $\mathcal{U}_{1} = \{B,C\}$, $\mathcal{V}_{1} = \{G,E\}$ \item Region 2: $\mathcal{U}_{2} = \{E\}$, $\mathcal{V}_{2} = \{F,C\}$ \item Region 3: $\mathcal{U}_{3} = \{G,F\}$, $\mathcal{V}_{3} = \{B,E\}$ \end{itemize} Every region is comprised of local (critical) generators and buses subject to its own operational constraints.
+Every region is comprised of local (critical) generators and buses subject to its own operational constraints.
 Every critical generator is instrumented with sensors for monitoring health/degradation.
 Sensor data in each region is streamed to respective local databases where predictive analytic algorithms are used to predict the remaining operational life of the generator.
 As mentioned earlier, the focus of this paper is not to develop accurate predictive degradation models but rather to address the computational challenges in large scale joint optimization of operations and maintenance in the presence of IoT-enabled generation assets.